AnticOwl/anticowl.github.io/_posts/2024-08-05-Remember-Me.md

 * [TexMod Autoload](https://www.nexusmods.com/rememberme/mods/4?tab=files) (very optional)

 ## Installation
-If you go for the optional items, and once downloaded, extract the 2 textures and no grain mods in your installation folder (.\steamapps\common\Remember Me\Binaries\Win32).
+If you go for the optional items, and once downloaded, extract the 2 textures and no grain mods and place them in your installation folder (.\steamapps\common\Remember Me\Binaries\Win32).
-Each time you want to play and/or take some shots you will have to start `texmod.exe` and choose the texture mods and game exe like int the print below.
+Each time you want to play and/or take some shots with the mods enabled, you will have to run the texmod.exe then choose the Remember Me game exe and the texture mods you want to use like in the print below.

 <div style="width:65%; margin: auto;">
 <img src="/images/RM_01.jpg" alt="Remember Me TexMod" style="box-shadow: 3px 3px 3px gray;">
 </div>

-You can also use `TexMod Autoload` if you feel confortable writing the ini file yourself.
+If you feel comfortable with writing the.ini file yourself, you can also use TexMod Autoload to remove the need to manually select and load the mod files each time.
 <br>
-Example with and without grain.
+Example with and without the No Grain mod.
 <script defer
   src="https://cdn.jsdelivr.net/npm/img-comparison-slider@8/dist/index.js">
 </script>